PACS instrument and calibration web pages

 - JScanam, a Java-version of the IDL Scanamorphos map-maker, an IDL map-maker from Hélène Roussel (IAP), with an advanced and powerful destriper for PACS maps

-- Unimap, a GLS (generalised least square) map-maker from Lorenzo Piazzo ('La Sapienza' University of Rome) running under a free Matlab runtime environment, with advanced pre-processing (drift correction, jump detection) and post-processing stages (bright sources).
+- Unimap, a GLS (generalised least square) map-maker from Lorenzo Piazzo ('La Sapienza' University of Rome) running under a free Matlab runtime environment.
+It performs an advanced pre-processing (calibration blocks detection, deglitching, drift correction, jump detection), it implements the pixel noise compensation into the GLS algorithm and it provides post-processing stages.
 The runUnimap task is used to invoke the Unimap Matlab routine on the users's computer

 - MADmap, a GLS (generalised least square) map-maker, a GLS map-maker that is not used anymore in the SPG processing, but it is still available as an interactive script